signalfx/tracing-examples/opentracing-kafka-java/README.md

 # OpenTracing Kafka tracing example (Java)

 This example demonstrates how to trace asynchronous or pub/sub-style communication via Kafka using OpenTracing client libraries and SignalFx.
 It contains an example producer application and an example consumer application that are instrumented and report to SignalFx.

 ## Building

 To build this example, simply run `mvn package`.
-This will create a JAR for each application.
+This will create a Jar for each application.
 Run the producer with:

 ```
 $ java -DaccessToken=MY_ORG_ACCESS_TOKEN -DkafkaBrokers=BROKER_LIST -DkafkaTopic=TOPIC_NAME \